Skip to main content

 Grid Ref: SE236771

 Hackfall Woods dominate the landscape between Masham and Grewelthorpe, a few miles northwest of Ripon in North Yorkshire.
-This is an award-winning wood that is thriving, thanks to the care and attention of The Woodland Trust.
-They have restored features such as grottos, glades, waterfalls and even a rustic temple or two to provide a perfect complement to its bluebell carpets in late spring.
+This award-winning wood is thriving, thanks to the care and attention of The Woodland Trust.
+They have restored features such as grottos, glades, waterfalls, and even a rustic temple or two to provide a perfect complement to its bluebell carpets in late spring.
 Note: a walk through the wood contains some steep slopes and steps.

 Photo credit: The British Blanket Company